Food Allergen Challenges - Frequently Asked Questions (FAQ)

 If your child is having a supervised food allergen challenge:

 - Talk to them beforehand and ensure they are aware that if they have an allergic reaction this will be managed.

 - Bring things to occupy them, as the food allergen challenge can take some time.

-- You may be asked to bring in a soft or liquid food which your child is not allergic to and likes to eat, to help with the challenge process.
+- You may be asked to bring in a soft or liquid food which your child is not allergic to, and likes to eat, to help with the challenge process.
 It can be used to mix with the challenge food.

-© ASCIA 2016
+© ASCIA 2023

-The Australasian Society of Clinical Immunology and Allergy (ASCIA) is the peak professional body for clinical immunology and allergy in Australia and New Zealand
+ASCIA is the peak professional body of clinical immunology/allergy specialists in Australia and New Zealand.

 ASCIA resources are based on published literature and expert review, however, they are not intended to replace medical advice.
 The content of ASCIA resources is not influenced by any commercial organisations.